Karwega/yolo/explanation.md

 * Run the folllowing to start the app `npm start`

 ## 2. Creating the Dockerfile
-For the microservice to run accordingly, a Dockerfile should be created in *.../client/* as well as *.../backend/*
+For the microservice to run accordingly, a Dockerfile should be created in the client directory (*client/...*) as well as the backend directory (*backend/...*).
+The following steps illustrate how to go about it.
+*

 ## 2. Pushing the images to Docker Hub
 Once the above procedures are followed,